-This self-paced online class will give you:
+This on-demand class will give you:

 More confidence